-60 Day Field Guide CourseCome and train on a 60 day introduction to Field guiding course in an African Wildlife hotspot, while gaining skills to forward your wildlife career!
+60 Day Field Guide CourseCome and train on a 60 day Field guiding course in an African Wildlife hotspot, while gaining skills to forward your wildlife career!

 60 Day Field Guide Course

 Life on the Course

 A typical day during the course is as follow:

 - 06h00 – Game Drive / Walk.